How Tackling Social Anxiety can Help You at Work

-While most of our working days are filled with work related tasks, the social aspect often plays a big part too.
-When people are worried about being judged negatively, it can make them dread going to work.
+While most of our working days are filled with work-related tasks, the social aspect often plays a big part too.
+When people are worried about being judged negatively, it can make them dread going to work or (if it’s a choice) be less willing to go into the office.
 This is because social interactions can feel awkward, unbearable or difficult.

 Here are some ways that social anxiety can affect you at work:

 This is any situation where you worry about looking or sounding incompetent, or that others (especially those in authority, like your manager) could evaluate you.
 This could lead to high anxiety about:

 - Going to job interviews

 - Being asked to do something you’re not completely confident about, like public speaking or working on a tricky task

 Often small talk about non-related work topics come up during more coffee breaks, lunchtimes, milling around at the start or end of the day, celebrating birthdays or farewelling staff.
 Colleagues could ask how you are, talk about weekend plans, your family or friends, hobbies or how you intend to spend your breaks.
 For people who worry about others thinking they’re boring, strange or have nothing interesting to say, these scenarios can trigger a lot of nervousness.

 Communicating assertively is a life skill we can all find hard, but even more so for people who are socially anxious.
 They can lean toward being more passive, and later regret it as they didn’t get the outcome they wanted.

 - Speaking up in a meeting

 - Asking a boss for time off work